lmagyar/prim-ctrl/README.md

 - Download the https://raw.githubusercontent.com/lmagyar/prim-ctrl/main/res/prim-ctrl.flo Automate flow to your phone (see [image](https://raw.githubusercontent.com/lmagyar/prim-ctrl/main/res/prim-ctrl.png) of the flow)
 - Import it with the ... menu / Import command
 - Enable all privileges
-- Click on the flow, edit the 2. block ("Set variable google_account to...), enter your Google account and press Save
+- Click on the flow, edit the 2nd block (Set variable google_account to...), enter your Google account's email and press Save
+  - Optionally, if the Google account your phone is registered to is different from the Google account you use to send messages to Automate (eg. you manage a phone that is a jukebox or a family member's phone and you use your personal account to send messages), edit the 3rd block (Set variable other_managing_accounts to...), enter one or more Google account's email (separated with space or comma) and press Save
 - Start the flow
 - Settings
   - Safety